-4.2 Office hours and email
+5.2 Office hours and email

-The TAs' office hours will be provided separately soon.
-While assistance for projects is available from the TAs during office hours, you are ultimately responsible for developing and debugging projects yourself; learning these skills is part of the coursework you're being graded for.
+Office hours will be provided separately soon.
+While assistance for projects is available from the TAs during office hours, you are ultimately responsible for developing and debugging them yourself; learning these skills is part of the coursework you're being graded for.
 If you come to office hours for help with program debugging, the TAs will often point you in the right direction, after which it would be up to you to continue working on the problem on your own.
-A student will be able to receive help in the TAs' office hours with writing or debugging projects at most two times in a day.
-You can get as much help leaning the course material in office hours as you want- there is no limitation for this kind of help.
-(But of course the TAs' time may be limited due to needing to talk with other students as well.)